James T. Aubrey: Management style

 Allegations of favoritism in purchasing programs were made against Aubrey.
-His friend Keefe Brasselle,who had minor film roles in the 1940s and 1950s, and met Aubrey when they both worked at KNXT, had no experience as a producer.
-"A 1965 edition of George Raft", said David Susskind, as there were also rumors Brasselle had ties to the Mafia.
+His friend Keefe Brasselle, who had had minor film roles in the 1940s and 1950s, and met Aubrey when they both worked at KNXT, had no experience as a producer.
+David Susskind called Brasselle "a 1965 edition of George Raft", as there were also rumors Brasselle had ties to the Mafia.
 Nevertheless, Aubrey scheduled three shows from Brasselle's Richelieu Productions for the 1964–65 season, without pilot episodes.
 The shows were The Baileys of Balboa, a sitcom with Paul Ford; the newspaper drama The Reporter; and The Cara Williams Show, a sitcom starring Williams.
 Brasselle would personally supervise The Reporter, shot in New York City.
-Costs skyrocketed on Brasselle's shows; after nine episodes, The Reporter was $450,000 over-budget, and ran only for three months.
+Costs skyrocketed on Brasselle's shows; after nine episodes, The Reporter was $450,000 over budget, and ran only for three months.
 Baileys ran until April 1965, and Cara Williams finished after one season; all three shows were commercial failures, although Oulahan and Lambert described them as "no better and no worse than most of the new shows".
 When Aubrey was later asked why he aired three untested programs, he responded with "arrogance, I guess".

 In his book The Other Glass Teat, media critic Harlan Ellison alleges that a Mafia don had put out a contract on Aubrey for beating his daughter during consensual sex at a Las Vegas hotel, and that Brasselle demanded the shows in exchange for his using his own Mafia connections to smooth things over.
 Aubrey's critics acknowledged that he could be charming and went to great lengths to please performers.
 To keep Jackie Gleason happy when he moved his show from New York City to Miami Beach in 1963, Aubrey had CBS buy Gleason's $350,000 futuristic home in Peekskill, New York; The New York Times called it "a flying saucer-like cabana".
 The network was still trying to sell it years later.